This topic describes the physical and logical organization of Oracle Cloud Infrastructure resources.

 To subscribe to a region, see Managing Regions.

-For a list of the Oracle Government Cloud regions, see Information for Oracle Cloud Infrastructure US Government Cloud with FedRAMP Authorization and Oracle Cloud Infrastructure US Federal Cloud with DISA Impact Level 5 Authorization.
+For a list of the Oracle Government Cloud regions, see Oracle Cloud Infrastructure US Government Cloud with FedRAMP Authorization and Oracle Cloud Infrastructure US Federal Cloud with DISA Impact Level 5 Authorization.

 Your Tenancy's Availability Domain Names

-Oracle Cloud Infrastructure randomizes the availability domains by The root compartment that contains all of your organization's compartments and other Oracle Cloud Infrastructure cloud resources. to help balance capacity in the data centers.
+Oracle Cloud Infrastructure randomizes the availability domains by tenancy to help balance capacity in the data centers.
 For example, the availability domain labeled PHX-AD-1 for tenancyA may be a different data center than the one labeled PHX-AD-1 for tenancyB.
 To keep track of which availability domain corresponds to which data center for each tenancy, Oracle Cloud Infrastructure uses tenancy-specific prefixes for the availability domain names.
 For example: the availability domains for your tenancy are something like Uocm:PHX-AD-1, Uocm:PHX-AD-2, and so on.

 A fault domain is a grouping of hardware and infrastructure within an availability domain.
 Each availability domain contains three fault domains.
-Fault domains let you distribute your instances so that they are not on the same physical hardware within a single availability domain.
-A hardware failure or Compute hardware maintenance that affects one fault domain does not affect instances in other fault domains.
+Fault domains provide anti-affinity: they let you distribute your instances so that the instances are not on the same physical hardware within a single availability domain.
+A hardware failure or Compute hardware maintenance event that affects one fault domain does not affect instances in other fault domains.
 In addition, the physical hardware in a fault domain has independent and redundant power supplies, which prevents a failure in the power supply hardware within one fault domain from affecting other fault domains.

-To control the placement of your compute, bare metal DB system, or virtual machine DB system instances, you can optionally specify the fault domain for a new instance at launch time.
-If you do not specify the fault domain, the system selects one for you.
+To control the placement of your compute instances, bare metal DB system instances, or virtual machine DB system instances, you can optionally specify the fault domain for a new instance or instance pool at launch time.
+If you don't specify the fault domain, the system selects one for you.
 Oracle Cloud Infrastructure makes a best-effort anti-affinity placement across different fault domains, while optimizing for available capacity in the availability domain.
 To change the fault domain for an instance, terminate it and launch a new instance in the preferred fault domain.

-- Protect against planned outages due to Compute hardware maintenance.
+- Protect against planned outages because of Compute hardware maintenance.

-- See Fault Domain Considerations for 2-node Virtual Machine DB Systems and Availability Domain and Fault Domain Considerations for Data Guard for more information on using fault domains when provisioning Oracle bare metal and virtual machine DB systems.
+- For more information about using fault domains when provisioning Oracle bare metal and virtual machine DB systems, see Fault Domain Considerations for 2-node Virtual Machine DB Systems and Availability Domain and Fault Domain Considerations for Data Guard.

 Service Availability Across Regions